tompascall/due-date-calculator/README.md

 - Working hours are 9AM to 5PM every working day (Monday through Friday)
 - The program does not deal with holidays, which means that a holiday on a Thursday is still considered as a working day.
 Also a working Saturday will still be considered as a nonworking day
-- `turnaroundTime` must be given in working hours, which means for example that 2 days are 16 hours.
+- `turnaroundTime` argument must be given in working hours, which means for example that 2 days are 16 hours.
 As an example: if a problem was reported at 2:12PM on Tuesday then it is due by 2:12PM on Thursday.
 - A submisson can only be during working hours, which means that all submit date values fall between 9AM and 5PM.

-`calculateDueDate()` method gives back a **Date() object**.
+The `calculateDueDate()` method gives back a **Date() object**.
 It is a method of `calc.Due` class, so you need to instantiate it, for example

 ```js
 var due = new calc.Due();